cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/5IQLfMs.jpg">

-## Latest Version: Version 1.18.1.b Hotfix for "Saint Patrick" (Released 2/9/26, for vanilla patch 1.18.x)
+## Latest Version: Version 1.18.2 "Erythraean Sea" (Released 3/28/26, for vanilla patch 1.18.x)

 **Newest Flavor Pack: *Mayo: Heather and Yew***

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com) | [**Twitter**](https://twitter.com/Cybrxkhans_Mods)

-_Peace is better than a successful war._
-_A friend is better than ale._
-_Change is better than destruction._
-_– Excerpts from the Maxims of King Aldfrith of Northumbria, a medieval Irish Wisdom Text_
+_“Whoever is bound for the Land of the Zanj sails past Socotra.
+The majority of its population are Christian Arabs.
+Thence are delivered aloe and the resin of a tree which grows only on this island.”_
+_– Yaqut al-Hamawi (1179–1229 CE), Islamic scholar and geographer_

 RICE, or Regional Immersion and Cultural Enrichment, adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places, peoples, and histories.